cyber-jack/WinLoginAudit/README.md

 3. (OR) Enable Powershell Scripts (see next step)
 4. Place the executable/script in your home folder

-# Special thanks
-Special thanks to jacauc as this is a fork of their repo: https://github.com/jacauc/WinLoginAudit
 # (optional) Enable Powershell Scripts
 1. Open PowerShell as an Administrator on the windows machine
 2. Type: